bad64/PythonPad/README.md

 ## TODO

 - Clean up the code and make it more Pythonic
+- Tutorial on how to create config files
+- Maybe a configurator on a separate repo ?

 [^1]: I do miss pointers though...
 [^2]: It works pretty well on Tekken 8 too !